Home > Become a Notary > How to Become a Nevada Notary

 Do I need to order a notary stamp in Nevada?

 Yes.
-Nevada notary law requires all Nevada notaries to use a Nevada notary stamp that is imprinted in indelible, photographically reproducible ink with a rubber or other mechanical stamp to authenticate all notarial acts (NRS 240.040).
-Section 240.040 of the Nevada Revised Statutes provides the legal specifications regarding the layout and the information required on a notary stamp.
+Nevada notary law requires all Nevada notaries to use a Nevada notary stamp that is imprinted in indelible, photographically reproducible ink with a rubber or other mechanical stamp to authenticate all notarial acts.

-Dimensions: The notary stamp must be a rectangle, not larger than 1 inch by 2 ½ inches and produce a legible imprint.
-It may contain a border design.
+The notary stamp must produce a rectangular impression, not larger than 1 inch by 2 ½ inches, and include the following information:

 • The name of the notary public